-Turns out, many homeowners are not even aware that there is not one, but three main types of metal roofing systems available for residential properties; metal shingles, standing seam, and corrugated or ribbed metal panels.
+As it turns out, many homeowners are not aware that there is not one, but three main types of metal roofing systems available for residential properties; metal shingles/shakes/tiles, standing seam, and corrugated and ribbed “R” metal panels.

-Thus, there are three distinct styles of metal paneling, all with their own advantages and disadvantages.
-Depending on the particular style of metal, you can expect to pay between $4.00 to $12.00 per square foot installed.
+In other words, there are three distinct styles of metal roof paneling, all with their unique advantages and disadvantages.
+Depending on the particular style of metal, you can expect to pay between $5.50 to $18.00 per square foot installed.

 Why is there such a wide gap in prices?

-On the low-end, there are corrugated steel and ribbed metal roofs with exposed fasteners that cost about $3.50 to $8.00 per sq. ft. installed.
+On the low-end, there are corrugated G-90 (residential grade) steel and ribbed “R” panels with exposed fasteners that tend to cost between $5.50 and $9.50 per sq. ft. installed.

-On the high-end, there are metal shingles, stone-coated steel, metal shakes, and standing seam metal roofs.
-These high-end systems average between $8.00 and 12.00 per sq. ft. installed.
+On the high-end, there are architectural metal shingles, stone-coated steel tiles, metal shakes, and standing seam metal roofs.
+The high-end systems can average between $10.00 and 18.00 per sq. ft. installed, depending on specifics of a project (roof shape and complexity, accessibility, size and scope of the project, etc.) and where your home is located

 Price per sq. ft.
 Vs. Price per Square

-Roofs are typically measured and priced by squares.
+Roofs are normally measured and priced by squares.
 A square equals to 100 square feet of the roof surface.
+Many single-family residential roofs will measure between 15 and 20 squares.

-In terms of squares, you can expect to pay anywhere from $400 to $1,200 per square of metal roofing installed.
+In terms of squares, you can expect to pay anywhere from $550 to $1,800 per square of metal roofing installed, depending on the type of system being installed and your home’s location.

 Metal Shingles, Shakes, and Tiles